develprr/metamatic-framework/README.md

 ## News

-### Version 1.4.6 Abstract away data containers with update and store functions
+### Version 1.4.6: Abstract away data containers with update and store functions

 Metamatic proudly introduces the groundbreaking data store functions **update** and **store**.
 With these functions, you can forget data stores alltogether and concentrate on states only.
 A paradigm shift in deed!
 Also old *updateState* function has been renamed to **updateStore** and *observe* has been renamed to **observeStore**.

-### 1.4.0 observeStore function allows to preconfigure listener states in advance
+### Version 1.4.0: observeStore function allows to preconfigure listener states in advance

 *connect* and *connectAll* functions now  set the listener's state retrospectively from the state container if such was defined.
 In a state container it is now possible to use ~~observe~~ **observeStore**  function to mark a state inside store for observation.
 When a state is under observation, it will be automatically fired every time when a listener signs up to listen for it.